Mitch Henderson: Coaching career

-Henderson served as an assistant to his former coach Carmody during Carmody's first eleven seasons as the coach at Northwestern University.
+Henderson was an assistant to his former coach Carmody during Carmody's first eleven seasons as the coach at Northwestern University.
 Carmody used Henderson, who commonly scrimmaged with the players, as part of a joke for a Sports Illustrated: "I don't mind that Mitch is cagier and smarter than all those guys on the court.
 The thing that bothers me is that he's faster than all of them."
 During Henderson's final three seasons at Northwestern, the team qualified for the National Invitation Tournament.

 Henderson was selected to replace outgoing Princeton head coach Sydney Johnson.
 He inherited a 2010–11 team that narrowly lost to Kentucky in its opening game of the 2011 NCAA Division I men's basketball tournament.
 The team returned its 2nd leading scorer and rebounder, Ian Hummer, who as a sophomore was a 2nd team All-Ivy selection.

 With a new head coach who was also a first-time head coach, the 2011–12 Tigers got off to a slow start with a 1–5 record, but won 18 of its final 24 games and started its conference schedule with a 2–3 record, but won 8 of its final 9 games.
 Eventually, Princeton earned its first home win against a ranked opponent since the 1976–77 team's January 3, 1977 victory over Notre Dame by defeating Harvard (No. 21 Coaches/25 AP) on February 11, 2012.
 The win was also its first against a ranked opponent on any court since November 11, 1997, when the 1997–98 team opened its season with a victory over a ranked Texas team at Meadowlands Arena in East Rutherford, New Jersey.
 Princeton also defeated eventual 2012 ACC men's basketball tournament champion Florida State five weeks after Harvard did.
 The team qualified for the 2012 CBI tournament and posted a first-round 95–86 victory over Evansville.
 In the subsequent game against Pittsburgh, Princeton lost 82–61 to end its season.